AxelOP96/jetbrains/README.md

 System.out.println(21 * 3);  // prints 63
 System.out.println(20 * 10); // prints 200
-The / operator returns the integer part of the division of two integer numbers, and any fractional part is discarded.
+The / operator returns the integer part of the division of two integer numbers, and any fractional part is discarded.( el operador / regresa la parte entera de la division de dos numeros enteros y cualquier parte fraccional es descartada)

 System.out.println(8 / 3); // prints 2
 System.out.println(41 / 5); // prints 8
 The % in Java is the modulus or remainder operator.
 It returns the remainder of the division of two numbers.
 Note, that when the dividend is less than the divisor, the quotient is zero and the remainder equals the dividend.
-If you still feel uneasy about modulo operation, check out the wiki.
+If you still feel uneasy about modulo operation, check out the wiki.(El % en Java es el modulo u operador resto.
+Regresa el resto de una division de dos numeros.
+Nota que cuando el dividendo es menos que el divisor el cociente es cero y el resto es igual al dividendo.
+Si todavia parece dificil la operacion modulo chquea la wiki)

 System.out.println(10 % 3) // prints 1, because 10 divided by 3 leaves a remainder of 1
 System.out.println(12 % 4) // prints 0, because 12 divided by 4 leaves no remainder
 System.out.println(5 % 9) // prints 5, because 5 divided by 9 leaves a remainder of 5
-Writing complex expressions
-The operations can be combined to write more complex expressions:
+Writing complex expressions(Escribiendo operaciones complejas) The operations can be combined to write more complex expressions:(Las operaciones pueden ser combinadas a escribir expresiones mas complejas:)

 System.out.println(1 + 3 * 4 - 2); // prints 11
 The calculation order coincides with arithmetic rules.
-Multiplication has a higher priority level than addition and subtraction, so the operation 3 * 4 is calculated first.
+Multiplication has a higher priority level than addition and subtraction, so the operation 3 * 4 is calculated first.(el orden de calculo coincide con las reglas aritmeticas.
+La multiplicacion tiene una prioridad mas alta que la suma y la resta, por lo que la opracion 3 * 4 es calculado primero)

-To specify the order of execution we can use parentheses as in the following:
+To specify the order of execution we can use parentheses as in the following:(Para especificar el orden de ejecucion podemos usar en parentesis como en lo siguiente:)

 System.out.println((1 + 3) * (4 - 2)); // prints 8
 As in arithmetic, parentheses can be nested.
-You can also use them for clarity.
+You can also use them for clarity.(Como en aritmetica, los parentesis pueden anidarse.
+Pueden usarlos para mas claridad)

-Unary operators
+Unary operators(Operadores unarios)
-A unary operator takes a single value as the operand.
+A unary operator takes a single value as the operand.(Un operador unario toma un valor unico como el operando)

 The unary plus operator indicates a positive value.
-It's an optional operator.
+It's an optional operator.(El operador unario + indica un valor positivo.
+Es un operador opcional)
 System.out.println(+5); // prints 5
-The unary minus operator negates a value or an expression.
-System.out.println(-8);  // prints -8
-System.out.println(-(100 + 4)); // prints -104
+The unary minus operator negates a value or an expression./(El operador unario - niega el valor o una expresion) System.out.println(-8);  // prints -8 System.out.println(-(100 + 4)); // prints -104
-They both have a higher level of precedence than the multiplication and division operators.
+They both have a higher level of precedence than the multiplication and division operators.(Ambos tienen un nivel mas alto de precedencia que la multiplicacion y operadores de division)

-The precedence order
+The precedence order(El orden de precedencia)
 There is a precedence order of all arithmetic operators, including parentheses.
-The list below is sorted from the highest to the lowest precedence level.
+The list below is sorted from the highest to the lowest precedence level.(Hay un orden de precedencia de todos los operadores aritmeticos, incluyendo parentesis.
+La lista debajo esta ordenada del mas alto al mas bajo nivel de precedencia)

 parentheses
 unary plus/minus
 multiplication, division
 addition, subtraction

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 <!----------- Theory: Integer types and operations-----------!>
 Basic information about integer types